Skip to content

 Move the database, keep Supabase for auth.
 This is what most teams actually do.
 The Postgres goes to a database vendor (Layerbase, Neon, your own host).
 Supabase becomes auth-only.
 The free tier for auth alone is generous, your bill drops, and you keep the auth UX you already wired up.
 This is the lowest-risk move because it changes one thing at a time.

-I will cover the middle path in detail because it is what most Lovable teams end up doing and the steps are concrete.
+I will cover the middle path in detail because it is still what a lot of Lovable teams reach for first, and the steps are concrete.
+The full-move auth import has its own walkthrough in Migrating from Supabase to Layerbase.

 Migrating the database